The Big Chill – Why egg freezing may be our generation’s Pill

 After they reach the blastocyst stage, one or two of the embryos are transferred into the woman’s uterus in the hope that pregnancy will continue to term.

-Dr. Jeffrey Knickerbocker at Fertility and IVF Center of Miami.
+Dr. Jeffrey Knickerbocker at Fertility Center of Miami.